andre1828/simpleAPI/README.md

 # simpleAPI
-simple API based on node and express for education proposes
+simple API based on node and express for education purposes